Paid Teaching in Costa Rica

 Teach Costa Rica is one of our top working holiday programmes for a reason!
 This amazing programme offers four weeks of intensive TESOL (Teaching English to Speakers of Other Languages) training, during which you’ll learn everything you need to know, to smash your teaching placement, as well as picking up plenty of Spanish language skills.
 You’ll stay in the beautiful city of San Ramon during your course, where we’ll take you on exciting cultural excursions, from volunteering in a local wildlife sanctuary, to cooking classes.
 You’ll also have plenty of free time to explore the spectacular cloud forests and nature reserves in the surrounding area.
 Once you’ve got your TESOL certificate, our friendly local team will help you find a teaching placement and somewhere to live.
-With options to work in local academies round the country, or in an online school for totally flexibility, you’re sure to find something that suits you perfectly.
+With options to work in local academies round the country, or in an online school for total flexibility, you’re sure to find something that suits you perfectly.
 You’ll come back with tons of new skills, friends for life, TESOL certification, and the most incredible memories.
 You don’t need Spanish language skills or previous teaching experience – just pack a great attitude and willingness to learn and we’ll sort the rest!

 - Gain full TESOL certification on our internationally accredited course

 - Pick up some serious language skills with our intensive Spanish lessons

 - Take part in amazing cultural excursions, from volunteering in a local wildlife sanctuary and exploring a coffee plantation to cooking lessons and visiting a sugar cane plant

 - Explore Costa Rica’s dazzling beaches, lush forests and rich culture in your free time